It took twenty minutes to gather at the rendezvous point. And that was with me sending replicas to fetch the stragglers.

 I fought my urges, controlled my beast impulses.
 It would be easy to lash out at these filthy creatures, to lead my cohort in righteous battle.
 But there was Preventer’s gift to consider.

-The Demon’s Forth Fist was undying, to the likes of me anyway.
+The Demon’s Fourth Fist was undying, to the likes of me anyway.
 Starting a fight right now would do nothing to the wicked, but might very well cost us greatly.
 Better to talk.

 Death would take time to arrive.
 She was days away, even if she had an instant travel power the message would need to reach her in order to prompt her to use it.